queryluke/masseffect-5e/static/data/backgrounds/doctor.md

 3 | I am working on a cure for the disease that decimated my home.
 4 | Someone I loved died of a genetic illness.
 I spend my life studying the prevention of genetic defects.
 5 | I am compiling my medical discoveries in a series of private articles, which I won't release until my death.
-6 | I was involved in a illegal experiment and am afraid of being discovered.
+6 | I was involved in an illegal experiment and am afraid of being discovered.

 <br>